scholarslab/scholarslab.github.io/collections/_posts/2013-02-21-on-learning-code.md

 layout: post
 slug: on-learning-code
 title: On Learning Code
-categories:
+category: blog
+tags:
 - Grad Student Research
-tags:
 - praxis program
+- code
-- rails
+- about-learning
 ---

 As we gear up for [Prism](http://prism.scholarslab.org) development proper, I have been trying to get up to speed with some coding basics so that I can hit the ground running.
 Here are the learning aids that I have found most useful over the past couple weeks.
 Nearly all of these materials can be found in the [Praxis Program's scratchpad](http://praxis.scholarslab.org).